SyncBackPro/SE cannot see networked drives but SyncBackFree can.

 How do I find my UNC path?

-One way to locate the UNC path of your network share is to look at the mapped drive in Windows Explorer.
-A network share may look like this in Windows XP and Windows 7 respectively:
+Another way to locate the UNC path of your network share is to look at the mapped drive in Windows Explorer.
+A network share may look like this:

 Shared_Folder_Name (\\servername) (X:)